 Apple launches new MacBook Pro

-CUPERTINO, California: Apple on Monday (May 4) launched an updated version of its MacBook Pro, with modified keyboards as the laptop line had faced criticism for typing-related problems, while boosting performance and adding storage.
+REUTERS: Apple Inc on Monday (May 4) launched an updated version of its MacBook Pro, with modified keyboards as the laptop line had faced criticism for typing-related problems, while boosting performance and adding storage.

 Apple said its new lineup of MacBook Pro was available to order and was priced at US$1,299, while its education-focused model was priced at US$1,199.